 Section 2.
 Nothing in this National Teamsters Addendum shall be construed as a guarantee of hours of work per day, per week, or per pay period.
-Nothing in this Agreement shall limit the Employer from requiring longer hours of work as long as the overtime requirements set forth in Article 14 are met.
+Nothing in this Agreement shall limit the Employer from requiring longer hours of work as long as the overtime requirements set forth in Article 13 are met.
 The Employer agrees to grandfather guaranteed minimum hours existing in current Local Agreements.

 Section 3.
-Within the first year post ratification, The Employer commits to evaluating hours worked and identifying problem areas with systemic issues.
-The Employer will share the results with the SPC_TPC to validate and prioritize the areas with the most significant concerns.
+The Employer commits to evaluating hours worked and identifying problem areas with systemic issues.
+The Employer will share the results with the TPC to validate and prioritize the areas with the most significant concerns.
 The Employer will perform in-depth reviews in the prioritized regions, including assessments of bookings, staffing, contractual language, seniority, scheduling, market conditions and any other factors influencing the shortfall.
-Based on the outcome of the reviews, the Employer will develop recommendations will be developed to be inclusive of timelines and agree on a solution with presented to the Local Union.
+Based on the outcome of the reviews, recommendations will be developed to be presented to the Local Union.